abbycabs/localisationofschool/README.md

  - Our Mozilla volunteers make campaign like kidzilla, Women in web literacy but It require more time of them.
 They can not give more time from their personal time.
 It is not sustainable way of development neither for students nore for volunteers.

 ## Solution

-We are bridge between newbies on Internet and remote volunteers/who don’t have time to go and teach them periodically.
+We are bridge between newbies on Internet and remote volunteers/who don’t have time to go and teach them periodically. :star2:

 - By delivering Video series to schools in localised language and make teacher understand how to use it.

-- Video will be based on school syllabus. here is list of topics on which we are making videos.
+- Video will be based on school syllabus. here<link> is list of topics on which we are making videos.

-- Intially Volunteer will visit school and give demo of some video.
-Then Vounteers will explain teachers How can you use this video and learn by yourself as well to teach students.
-If they are interested then these videos will be handover to school faculties.
+- Intially Volunteer will visit school and give demo of some video :running:.
+They will explain to teachers that How can they use this video and learn by yourself as well to teach students.
+If they are interested then these videos will be handover to school faculties.:school:

 ## Development

+You :point_left: in whatever way you can help.

 We need poeple who are social activist, willing to give back something to society in any form.